SpinGo/op-rabbit/README.md

 )
 ```

-The following libraries are available
+A high-level overview of the available components:

-- op-rabbit-core
+- `op-rabbit-core`
-    - Implements basic patterns for serialization and message processing
+    - Implements basic patterns for serialization and message processing.
-- op-rabbit-play-json
+- `op-rabbit-play-json`
-    - Easily use Play Json formats to publish or consume messages; automatically sets RabbitMQ message headers to indicate content type
+    - Easily use Play Json formats to publish or consume messages; automatically sets RabbitMQ message headers to indicate content type.
-- op-rabbit-airbrake
+- `op-rabbit-airbrake`
     - Report consumer exceptions to airbrake.
-- op-rabbit-akka-stream
+- `op-rabbit-akka-stream`
-    - Process or publish messages using Akka-streams
+    - Process or publish messages using akka-stream.

 ## Usage